The Importance of MES in Manufacturing

 What is MES?

 A Manufacturing Execution System (MES) is a real-time production management tool that enables manufacturers to monitor, control, and optimize production processes on the shop floor.
-It integrates seamlessly with both enterprise-level systems like ERP (Enterprise Resource Planning) and operational systems like SCADA (Supervisory Control and Data Acquisition) and PLCs (Programmable Logic Controllers).
+It integrates seamlessly with both enterprise-level systems like ERP and operational systems like SCADA and PLCs.

 The Critical Role of MES in Manufacturing